mysociety/fixmystreet/index.md

 We also have a [guide](The-FixMyStreet-Platform-DIY-Guide-v1.1.pdf) on the technical and non-technical how and why of using the FixMyStreet platform for your own site.

-We've also got a [new blog](http://code.fixmystreet.com/) which over time will become a useful resource for people interested in installing or developing FixMyStreet Platform.
+We've also got a [blog](blog/) where we will post updates in our progress in making the code easier to install and develop.

 Installation
 ------------